mat-ruszczycky/practice-react-todo/README.md

 ## High Level Design / Component Tree (Graph)
 Depending on the chosen technical design pattern for the application, you may opt to create a high-level diagram tailored to traditional patterns such as MVC or MVVM.

 Alternatively, the diagram can take the form of a tree (graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based systems.

 It may also be helpful to generate markup for purposed implementation.

 ![FPO](./docs/images/fpo.png)

 ## Sequence Diagram / User-flows
+TBD...
 ![FPO](./docs/images/fpo.png)

 # Data Model / State Design
+TBD...

 # Interface Definitions / API / State
+TBD...

 # Optimizations / Performance
+TBD...